18 Facts About Teen Witch On Its 30th Anniversary

 In a 2007 interview with Austinist, Teen Witch songwriter Larry Weir acknowledged the movie’s cheesiness.
 “What’s crazy is that we have been to screenings all over the country, in Seattle, San Francisco and even Manhattan, and for every screening there have been lines around the block and packed theaters, which leads me to believe that there are some pretty messed up people out there,” he joked.
 “In San Francisco it was almost like being at a concert, they cranked the audio up and it was wild."

-“I took all the dancing too seriously at the time,” star Robyn Lively, who played Louise Miller, recently admitted to BuzzFeed.
+“I took all the dancing too seriously at the time,” star Robyn Lively, who played Louise Miller, told BuzzFeed in 2014.
 “I was a little more self-conscious back then.
 And when I had to do the ‘most popular girl’ spin inside the bedroom, I had twisted my ankle.
 I’m going to blame most of my bad dancing on the ankle.”

 Louise’s father, Frank, was played by actor Dick Sargent, who was no stranger to sorcery.
 From 1969 to 1972, he played (the second) Darrin Stephens—husband to Samantha and father to Tabitha—on the popular series Bewitched.